 Important: the organization strongly recommends that each participant take out personal cancellation insurance.

-It is possible to carry over your registration from HMDS Fuerteventura 2022 to the HMDS Fuerteventura 2023 edition, according to the following schedule and conditions:
+It is possible to carry over your registration from the HMDS Fuerteventura 2023 to the HMDS Fuerteventura 2024 edition, according to the following schedule and conditions:

-- Up to and including 25 August 2022, deferral to the next edition possible without charge
+- Up to August 24, 2023, deferral to the next edition possible without charge

-Requests for postponements must be made by e-mail to firstname.lastname@example.org
+Requests for postponements must be made by e-mail with acknowledgement of receipt to firstname.lastname@example.org

 If the registration is postponed or transferred to a more expensive offer, the participant must pay the difference in price.
 In the opposite case, the organization will not refund the difference.